-To many this does not sound like a holiday or a good use of their precious time, however more than 100,000 people walk one of these routes each year – and the numbers are growing.
-Pilgrims, as they are called, come from all over the world and put themselves through physical hardship subjecting their body to walking between 25 and 30km a day – day after day.
+To many this does not sound like a holiday or a good use of their precious time, however, more than 100,000 people walk one of the Camino routes in Spain each year – and the numbers keep growing.
+Pilgrims, as they are called, come from all over the world and put themselves through physical hardship, subjecting their body to the rigors of walking between 25 and 30km a day – day after day.
 It really is quite a feat in our modern convenience orientated life.

 So why walk the Camino de Santiago?

 This appears to be the main reason for most.
-They have reached a point in their life where they need time to think, time to get away from their life as it is.
+Many of us have reached a point in life where we need time to think, time to get away from life as it is.
 Many times I asked pilgrims why they were on the Camino and the simple answer was just getting away from everything.

 And on the Camino you do.
 The pace of life is slower, you are not subjected to advertising, and social media and the internet seems like another world.
 Imagine for a month not being in a taxi, a car, bus or any other mode of transport – only walking.
-You don’t have TV, ubiquitous email and cell calls.
+You don’t have TV, ubiquitous email, and mobile phones.

 There seems to be little that compares with walking for a month.
 People come out the other end often wanting to make changes to their own life, and having a sense of being refreshed – being washed clean of the daily cynicism that can surround us by hearing too much news.

 I went more than a month, twice, without my daily morning check of email and news sites, something I find almost impossible at home and this does not cover the changes in my life since walking the Camino de Santiago.

 And it is.
 The real problem is not walking 25 or 30km, it is doing this day after day.
-You discover if your boots really do fit, if they don’t you learn very quickly how to repair your feet of all the blisters that grow.
+You discover if your boots really do fit, if they don’t you learn very quickly how to repair the blisters on your feet.

-Apart from looking after your feet the main challenge is to have your backpack as light as possible.
-The first time I walked my rucksack was 13kg starting out, far too heavy.
-The next time I had this down to 6kg and life was much better and I was happier.
-Most of the time there are no washing machines and you hand wash the clothes you wore for walking – I haven’t ever hand-washed clothes at home.
+Apart from looking after your feet, the main challenge is to have your backpack as light as possible.
+The first time I walked the Camino my rucksack was 13kg at the start in St Jean; far too heavy.
+The next time I had the weight down to 6kg; walking was much easier and I was happier.
+Sometimes there are no washing machines, so you hand wash the clothes you wore for walking – I haven’t ever hand-washed clothes at home.

 If you manage to just walk in the day and not think about all the days ahead, walk at your own pace, do your own Camino – there can be a tremendous sense of accomplishment at the end.
-However there can also be an anti-climax.
+However, there can also be an anti-climax.
 What next, is often a common thought?
-What no more walking?
+What, no more walking?
 I felt a bit lost not walking- I was so used to walking all day every day.

-Yes, people do still walk the Camino de Santiago for religious reasons.
+Yes, people walk the Camino de Santiago for religious reasons.
 There are “holy years” on the Camino where the feast day of St James falls on a Sunday.
-During a holy year a special door in the Cathedral in Santiago is opened and all pilgrims can have an Indulgence for the forgiveness of sins – this is dependant on certain conditions.
+During a holy year, the door of Forgiveness in Santiago Cathedral is opened.
+During a Holy Year, all pilgrims can have a plenary indulgence for the forgiveness of sins – this is dependant on certain conditions.
 The next holy year is not until 2021, however, 2016 has been declared the Holy Year of Mercy.
 During the previous Holy Years, the number of pilgrims on the route increases dramatically – expect the same this year.

-In the Pilgrim’s office in Santiago you can request a Compostela if you meet certain requirements – walk the last 100km or cycle the last 200km.
-The Compostela is a Latin document that states that the person has walked at least the last 100km or cycled at least the last 200km for religious or spiritual reason to Santiago.
-There is also another certificate for those that do not fall into these categories that states the achievement of finishing the walk – most people religious or not ask for the Compostela – it appears personal spirituality is alive and well along the Camino
+In the Pilgrim’s office in Santiago, you can request a Compostela if you meet certain requirements – walk the last 100km or cycle the last 200km.
+The Compostela is a Latin document that states you have walked at least the last 100km or cycled at least the last 200km for religious or spiritual reasons to Santiago.
+There is a different certificate for those that do not fall into these categories; this is a certificate of achievement for finishing the walk.
+Most people religious or not ask for the Compostela – it appears personal spirituality is alive and well along the Camino

-No matter your reason for taking on one of the Camino routes most people enjoy the Camino.
-I talked about matters to strangers that I wouldn’t discuss normally, and others were the same.
-Friendships build as often you find yourself walking at the same pace as others, and groups form that end up calling themselves a Camino family.
-For me I was especially lucky as I met my wife to be there.
+No matter your reasons for taking on the challenge of the Camino, most people thoroughly enjoy their Camino experience.
+I talked to almost strangers about subject matters that I wouldn’t discuss normally; others pilgrims were the same.
+Friendships build as you find yourself walking at the same pace as others; groups form that end up calling themselves a Camino family.
+For me, I was especially lucky as I met my wife to be there.